This keyboard accessory turns your iPhone into an old school BlackBerry

 I’m a sucker for wacky mobile accessories, and this is by far the most out there I’ve seen in years.
 I’ve long since accepted that a touchscreen is the most intuitive way to interact with a smartphone, but part of me still longs for the accuracy of an old BlackBerry keyboard (I could type so much more quickly).
 I’m looking forward to getting my hands on Clicks Creator Keyboard and testing it.

-The unique iPhone keyboard accessory is available to order now at Clicks.tech for $139 USD (roughly $185.65 CAD) in ‘BumbleBee’ and ‘London Sky.’
+The unique iPhone keyboard accessory is available to order now at Clicks.tech for $139 USD (roughly CAD $185.65) in ‘BumbleBee’ and ‘London Sky.’
 The Clicks Creator Keyboard will officially be released on February 1st.